In All the Light Here Comes from

 hundred fifty-six years after Hitchcock's

-death, Robert T. McMaster revisits the
+death, Robert T. McMaster revisits the life

-England geologist, capturing his relevance
+geologist, capturing his relevance to the

-to the history of scientific study.
+history of scientific study.
+McMaster

-McMaster engages the reader with a
+engages the reader with a combination of

-combination of well documented details of
+well documented details of Hitchcock's

-Hitchcock's scientific endeavors and the
+scientific endeavors and the use of

-'vignettes' to each chapter...McMaster's
+imaginative introductory 'vignettes' to each

-new study demonstrates that Edward
+chapter...McMaster's new study demonstrates

-Hitchcock is worth a fresh look."
+that Edward Hitchcock is worth a fresh

-DARIA
+DARIA D'ARIENZO,

-D'ARIENZO, archivist and co-author
+archivist and co-author of

 of